 Repair Drooping Lids and Improve Your Vision with Eyelid Surgery

+Want to get eyelid surgery in Wyomissing?
 As we age, eyelids droop, skin loosens and there is often puffiness and heaviness of the lids.
-Eyelid surgery has become a popular procedure, giving the eyes a renewed and refreshed appearance.
+Eyelid surgery has become a popular procedure, because it gives the eyes a renewed and refreshed appearance.

 When sagging interferes with field of vision, people often hold their forehead and brow muscles higher to compensate for impaired vision.
 The procedure is often considered medically necessary, in such cases it is covered by insurance.
 The goal of Blepharoplasty, also known as an eyelid lift, is to remove this excess skin on the eyelids removing obstruction and improving vision.
 We encourage you to schedule a consultaton at Berks Eye Physicians & Surgeons to determine if eyelid surgery is right for you!